 DAVID L. EYRE

 David L Eyre raised on O‘ahu & Hawai‘i island, has five children and eight grandchildren.
 With two Master’s degree, he taught pre-school (Pūnana Leo) to college levels, and was a Hawaiian language kumu ‘olelo for 23 years at Kamehameha School, Kapālama.
-Author of 14 books, including award-winning “By Wind By Wave”, a natural history of Hawai‘i.
-A biography of Kamehameha: “The Rise of a King” is due out October, 2013.
+Author of 14 books, including award-winning “By Wind By Wave”, a natural history of Hawai‘i, and A biography of Kamehameha: “The Rise of a King”.
 Served on boards of Honolulu Waldorf School, ‘Ahahui ‘Olelo Hawai’i, Alliance Française, Nexatl, Kamehameha Press Editorial Board.
 Other interests include growing food, bee-keeping and paddling.

 Leslie Laird was born and raised in Northern California, her mother’s family is from Maui so she grew up with Hawaii in her blood, both literally and figuratively.
 She moved permanently to the islands 36 years ago, to the Kona of old, she felt she was returning home.
 After practicing pediatrics part time for a few years, she switched careers and since then has been providing bookkeeping and accounting services for small businesses.
 She moved to Volcano about 6 years ago and besides still working, enjoys hula, piano, yoga, photography, chorus, and her vegetable garden.
 Throughout the years, she has served on the boards of the Kona YMCA, Kona Community Players, Kona Music Society, Volcano Community Organization, and the Hilo Community Chorus.
 Her association with the Park has been mostly limited to hiking, the KMC gym, and some volunteer work at Ainahou, she hopes to learn more about this beautiful place.